Seals resting on a sandy beach with a ship in the background

 The beach along our path hosted a bustling sea lion rookery, filled with dominant males, numerous females, and over a hundred pups.
 Despite the impressive numbers, the view from our vantage point above was limited.

 We then crossed the island to an albatross colony, stopping along the way to photograph the vibrant megaherbs.
-The albatross were perched on a cliff, and with the sun not ideally positioned, we retraced our steps across the island seeking a better angle for photos.

 Back on the ship, Andy tried to remove the mud and seaweed from our shoes so they would be cleaned and dried for disembarkation in two days time.
 New Zealand customs is notoriously thorough, especially when you’ve been in a wilderness area, so Andy’s thorough cleaning meant our shoes were completely soaked (though squeaky clean).
 One of the crew offered to put them in the hot engine room.
 Meanwhile I googled shoe stores in Dunedin as a backup plan.

-After a day under the sun, both of us sported what might have been a slight sunburn—or perhaps it was just a lingering ‘penguin glow’ from our close encounters with the island’s charismatic wildlife.
+After a day under the sun, both of us sported what might have been a slight sunburn—or perhaps it was just a lingering ‘penguin glow’ from our close encounters with the island’s wildlife.

 You may also like